lkesteloot/unsong/unsong.md

 “Gabriel,” said Uriel.
 “I am channeling the divine light.
 Do you know what that means?
 It means I control it.
 All of it.
 Go away, Gabriel.
 Don’t make me hurt you.”

 Uriel?
 Hurt anybody?
-Gabriel lunged forward, and…
+Gabriel lunged forward, and...

 Uriel [i]flared[/i].
 Ten streams of light flowed into him, light in the seven earthly colors and the three colors you only see in Heaven.
 The light rushed from his fingertips, and Gabriel’s flaming sword evaporated into steam in his hands.
 He looked at Uriel again, and there was something changed about his aspect, something terrifying, something beyond even the might of an archangel.